LBWright/lwright.dev/content/blog/06-27-2019-solid/index.md

 small_gloves = glove_filter.filter(gloves, small)
 ```

 Now we don't need to modify our filters at all - like the first example, we can just extend and implement them.
 We can come up with a near infinite amount of filter for an infinite amount of gloves.
 And if we wanted to filter something else, like baseballs, we could use that as well.
+We'd just create another specification.

 #### (L)iskov Substitution Principle